-A red card in soccer is apparently something a little bit more than just a piece of cardboard.
+A red card in soccer is something a little bit more than just a piece of cardboard.
 It is a serious punishment for an offense committed by either a player or a team official.
 What does a red card mean in soccer, and what are the consequences of such an action?
 A red card orders the player to leave the field immediately, and his team, subsequently, has to play on with one player less for the rest of the minutes of the match.

-The red card rule is one of the harshest punishments among modern soccer rules.
+The rule is one of the harshest punishments in modern soccer rules.
 When a referee gives a player a red card, that player must leave the pitch instantly.
 The team must play with fewer players for the rest of the match.
 A red card in soccer can be given for violating various rules, including aggressive conduct, serious foul play, or deliberately denying an obvious goal-scoring opportunity.
 Another significant component of soccer rules involves receiving two yellow cards in a single match; this automatically counts as a red card.

 When a Player Gets a Red Card?